cardano-foundation/cf-java-cardano-common-explorer/README.md

 This repository contains shared classes and modules for the Explorer and LedgerSync projects, facilitating code reuse and consistency across the projects.

-👉 Check the [Iris repository](https://github.com/cardano-foundation/cf-explorer) to understand how the microservices work together
+👉 Check the [explorer umbrella repository](https://github.com/cardano-foundation/cf-explorer) to understand how the microservices work together

 ## 🧪 Test Reports